Getting Ill After Exercising?

 Inadequate sleep can be very strong factor in getting ill after exercising.
 With the best nutrition and supplements before and after exercising but without enough sleep, you can still get ill after exercising.
 Enough sleep means sleeping 8 hours every day.

-As the body shuts down its own energy producing mechanisms around 10 PM, exercising after 10 PM is a shock for the body.
+As the body starts to lower its energy mechanisms a few hours before midnight, exercising during this period presents a shock (thus this is the best period to start sleeping).
 In this period of lowered energy production, the body becomes more vulnerable and if subjected to stress, it will start defending itself with high temperatures, allergic reactions, etc.

 What to Do if You’re Getting Ill After Exercising: